-Students in Years 10, 11 and 12 can include a School-based apprenticeship or traineeship (SAT) as part of their Senior Education and Training Plan.
+Students in Years 10, 11 and 12 who reside in Queensland can include a School-based apprenticeship or traineeship (SAT) as part of their Senior Education and Training (SET) Plan.

 SATs provide students with the opportunity to participate in training for a nationally-recognised qualification, participate in paid employment and complete their senior studies.